 Aluminum alloy chart

 This section will interest you if you're curious about the calculations our tool uses.
 This section is what lies at the very core of figuring out the weight of aluminum per cubic inch.
-As you already know, one of the factors that heavily influences the result is the density of aluminum, which varies depending on the specific alloy.
+As you already know, one of the factors that heavily influence the result is the density of aluminum, which varies depending on the specific alloy.
 Here, you can see a simplified aluminum alloy chart, where you can find the densities of every material included in our calculator.